 Note: This flow chart is designed as a summary document and may not be exhaustive.
-Licensees SFIs should refer to specific provisions within the legislation and these guidelines to ascertain the full requirements.
+Licensees should refer to specific provisions within the legislation and these guidelines to ascertain the full requirements.

-DIRECT CUSTOMER FOR BUSINESS Are there reasonable grounds for believing that the proposed Facility Holder is a "Special Case' as defined in these Guidelines?
-No Yes Document the basis on which this assessment is made & Is the transaction covered obtain any supplementary under the "Exempted documentation as outlined in Categories" as outlined these Guidelines. in these Guidelines.
-Full identification and KYC checks to be made on the Facility Holder - see Section IV of these Guidelines.
+DIRECT CUSTOMER FOR BUSINESS Are there reasonable grounds for believing that the proposed Facility Holder is a 'Special Case' as defined in these Guidelines?
+No Document the basis on which this assessment is made & obtain any Is the transaction covered supplementary under the "Exempted Categories" as outlined in documentation as outlined these Guidelines. in these Guidelines. les Full identification and KYC checks to be made on the Facility Holder - see Section IV of these Guidelines.
 No further identification checks required at that stage on acceptance of the Facility Holder as a client provided there is no suspicion of money laundering or terrorist financing.
+CENTRAL BANK OF THE BAHAMAS SUPERVISORY AND REGULATORY GUIDELINES - 4 March 2011